Melbourne Star: Reopening

-2014

-On 24 January the Star was again unexpectedly closed.
-Visitors arriving at the wheel were told the closure was due to "windy conditions", however a spokeswoman said "operations have been temporarily suspended due to a software problem.
+On 24 January 2014 the Star was again unexpectedly closed.
+Visitors arriving at the wheel were told the closure was due to "windy conditions"; however, a spokeswoman said "operations have been temporarily suspended due to a software problem.
 Our technical services team are undertaking a comprehensive investigation to identify and correct the issue and we are expecting to resume operations later today."
 The wheel was closed from 11:00 until the following morning.

-2021
+2021 closure

-On 6 September, the MB Star Properties announced that due to the COVID-19 pandemic, travel restrictions and high-rise development in the surrounding area, the wheel was closed permanently.
-As at January 2023 it remains in situ.
+On 6 September 2021, the MB Star Properties announced that due to the COVID-19 pandemic, travel restrictions and high-rise development in the surrounding area, the wheel was closed permanently.
+The wheel was purchased by RoBu Group in 2021.

+Planned reopening

+Despite being previously announced as permanently closed, it was announced in August 2025 that the wheel is planned to be reopened in 2026.